WE makes doing good, doable. And we’re proud to be doing it differently.

 For more info on why we partner with companies, click here.

 Of course, WE doesn’t just partner with companies.
-WE also partners with individuals, education groups, and lots of other non-profits.
-Traditional charities are territorial about their causes, but our WE Schools program will support youth with free resources to volunteer and fundraise for any cause —even if that isn’t us.
-Don’t worry, there’s no hard feelings; if you want to support another cause, our team will help you!
+WE also partners with individuals, education groups, and lots of other non-profits to create positive social change around the world.
+Our WE Schools program will support young people with free resources to volunteer and fundraise for any cause —even if that isn’t us.
+Don’t worry, there’s no hard feelings; if youth want to support another cause, our team will help!
 There are too many duplicated efforts and too much competition in the charity sector.
 As a core value, WE believes, “WE are Stronger Together”.